A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Theory

 \section{Theory}

-In order to study the beam dynamics inside a WA, we consider a semi-infinite array of identical nonlinear waveguides that are weakly coupled with their nearest neighbor by the means of evanescent coupling.
-We consider these waveguides to be ideal without any deformations or losses.
-The evolution of the mode amplitude in the $n^{\text{th}}$ waveguide under the continuous-wave excitation with nearest-neighbor evanescent coupling is described by the coupled mode equation, formally known as the \textit{discrete nonlinear Schr\"{o}dinger equation} (DNLSE) \cite{kivshar_peierls-nabarro_1993,cai_localized_1994,christodoulides_discrete_1988,eisenberg_discrete_1998,morandotti_self-focusing_2001}:
+To examine the beam dynamics within a WA, we analyze a semi-infinite series of identical nonlinear waveguides that are weakly coupled to their nearest neighbors through evanescent coupling.
+These waveguides are considered ideal, free from any deformations or losses.
+The dynamics of mode amplitude evolution in the \( n^{\text{th}} \) waveguide, under continuous-wave excitation and nearest-neighbor coupling, is governed by the \textit{discrete nonlinear Schr\"{o}dinger equation} (DNLSE) \cite{kivshar_peierls-nabarro_1993,cai_localized_1994,christodoulides_discrete_1988,eisenberg_discrete_1998,morandotti_self-focusing_2001}:

 Here $E_n$ is the electric field amplitude in the $n^\text{th}$ waveguide, $C_n^{n+1}$ and $C_{n-1}^n$ represent the coupling coefficients of the $n^{\text{th}}$ waveguide to its nearest neighbors $(n+1)^\text{th}$ and $(n-1)^\text{th}$ waveguides, respectively, and $\gamma$ being the nonlinear coefficient arising due to Kerr effect.
 For an analytical study, it is beneficial to use a normalized form of Eq. \eqref{eq:dnlse} by making the transformations, $\eta_n^{n+1} \rightarrow C_n^{n+1}/C_0^1$, $\xi \rightarrow C_0^1 z$, $E_n \rightarrow \sqrt{P_0} a_n$, and $\mathcal{N}^2 \rightarrow \gamma P_0/C_0^1$ to obtain,